barrigas/ansible-centos-kvm-pxe/README.md

 $ ansible-playbook 02_guest_boot.yml -i inventoy
 ```

-You can now start an SSH session into the newly create guest.
-Alternitevely, you can access the guest shell with Virtual Machine Manager (VMM).
+You can now start an SSH session into the newly created guest.
+Alternatively, you can access the guest shell with Virtual Machine Manager (VMM).

 ## Compatibility